ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 - Sentiment extracted from Twitter has significant predictive power for predicting the direction of stock Returns.

 #### Twitter can capture important information regarding the forecasting of future stock returns.
 The results convey this as the trading strategy works; it is possible to generate profits over a far-ranging timeframe.
 The findings from this project demonstrate practical importance for the construction of prospective high-frequency investment strategies.

+In terms of next steps/improvements, I think there are a few things that could be improved or incorporated:

+- Increase VADER's lexicon so as to increase the accuracy of tweet's sentiment scores.

+- Improve the derived trading strategy, by adding more features and rules to it.

+- Finally, I want to analyse Twitter data to predict the price of Gold.
+Historically, there's been an inverse correlation/relationship between the performance of established Stock Market Indices and Gold.
+I want to explore this phenomenon and look at devising a trading strategy that incorporates the data from both Indexes.